 Because people naturally give themselves more time by waiting for rounds two or three.
 Round one likely has less applicants, meaning you’ll have a greater chance of standing out.

 Almost every master’s degree requires an accredited undergraduate degree to be completed before entry, and the Master of Business Administration is no exception.
 So, if you’ve moved house since graduating and you’re not sure where your graduate record might be, or if your filing is not up to date, now is the time to hunt down a fresh, official transcript from your university.

 Timing is particularly important for international applicants or if your degree was completed overseas or even interstate – with postal and courier services running slower than usual as a result of the COVID-19 pandemic.

 Many universities will be interested in evidence of the grade point average (GPA) score achieved during your undergraduate degree – the average result of all grades.

 But remember, if your test scores are low, perhaps there is another way you can convince the admissions committee of your suitability for the course, such as years of work experience since the undergraduate degree.
 Speak with the university’s admissions consultants about this.

-Note that the undergraduate degree need not have a business focus.
+Keep in mind your completed undergraduate degree does not need to have a business focus.